gitdillo/mavlinkhandler/README.md

 You can also make your own messages using the `mh.connection.mav.WHATEVER_encode(...)` and then send them across using `mh.send_message()`

-Quick and dirty tip, in the python console type `mh.connection.mav.` and then double tap Tab to see the ...encode methods.
+Quick and dirty tip, in the python console type `mh.connection.mav.` and then double tap Tab to see the `...encode` methods for every message type.